hitYOUcry/learngit/readme.txt

-This is the version 1.0
+Git is distributed version control system
-git welcome you
-let code
+Git is free software